 The Molly Malone Statue

-After lunch head back towards the city passing sweet Molly Malone’s statue.
-The fictional Dublin resident, and subject of one of Ireland’s traditional songs, tends to move her pitch around.
-Usually located in Grafton Street, she’d wheeled her wheelbarrow to outside the tourist information office on Suffolk Street when we visited.
+After lunch, head back towards the city, passing sweet Molly Malone’s statue.
+The fictional Dublin resident, the subject of one of Ireland’s best-known traditional songs, tends to move her pitch around.

-According to the song she sold ‘cockles and mussels alive, alive O, she died of a fever and sure no one could save her’.
-Looking at her polished bronze breasts it would appear many have tried…
+According to the song, ‘she died of a fever, and no one could save her’.
+Looking at her polished bronze breasts, it would appear many have tried…

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability